-Documentation: The final authority on everything Intrinio is our documentation which explains how to use the API and the syntax for accessing data in Excel, Google Sheets, CSV, or API format.
+Documentation: The final authority on everything Intrinio is our documentation which explains how to use the API and the syntax for accessing data in Excel, CSV, or API format.
 This resource is an owners manual for anyone who wants to get financial data.

 The help page: We realize that the number of resources and tools is overwhelming, so we aggregate everything you need in one place, the help page.

 Datapoint and historicaldata: If you need financial data, chances are you need to get the latest data as well as historical data.
 This may sound mundane, but being able to pull the most recent data, data from a specific point in history, or data over a specific series of dates is the backbone of any financial data platform.
 Intrinio’s datapoint function pulls the most recent data for any type of data.
 You can use it in Excel like this to get the most recent marketcap: